MarkWilcock/Generative-AI-Course/35 Coding with LLMs.md

 * If our code has generated an error, they can explain why the error occurred, explain how to fix it and possibly fix it for us.

 Examples of code assistants include:
-* GitHub CoPilot:  Works with popular VSCode editor, popular especially for Python;
+* GitHub Copilot:  Works with popular (free) VSCode editor.
+It is popular for Python and SQL.
-* CoPilot in Microsoft Fabric Python notebooks;
+* Copilot in Microsoft Fabric Python notebooks;
 * (In beta currently), an assistant in Google Colab Python notebooks.